Killing of Abdel Fattah al-Sharif: Investigation and trial

 On 16 June, Dr. Hadas Gips, a pathologist from the Abu Kabir Forensic Institute, testified before the court.
 She stated that bleeding in al-Sharif's brain suggested that his heart was still beating when the bullet fired by Azaria hit his head.
-She also claimed that the rest of his wounds were not immediately fatal and that he could have been saved had he been given medical treatment.
+She also said that the rest of his wounds were not immediately fatal and that he could have been saved had he been given medical treatment.
 When questioned by the defence team about the potential consequences of the shootings which preceded the one by Azaria, Gips stated that even after a shooting to the head which paralyzes the brain centers, the heart continues to beat sporadically.
 So if al-Sharif was shot in the head beforehand, there wouldn't be bleeding in other parts of the body that are not in the brain.
 She stated that the shot to the head was the last shot.
 In response to the question of whether there could be movement in the limbs after the brain fails to function, she replied that there could be small muscle cramps but that she had have reservations about this and that it was outside her area of expertise.

 On 5 July, Ohana was questioned by prosecutors.
-When questioned about the conversation he had with the Azaria's father, he refused to divulge any details.
+When questioned about the conversation he had with Azaria's father, he refused to divulge any details.
 When asked about the knife used by al-Sharif being moved, he answered that he had moved the knife closer after it had been moved further away from its original location by an ambulance driving away so that al-Sharif wouldn't be claimed to be another innocent person shot by Israelis.
 The prosecution, however, showed a video in which the knife was still far from al-Sharif's body even after the ambulance arrived.
 It also alleged that both Ohana and Azaria had attempted to cover up the fact that the shooting was in revenge and that he had told Azaria to lie to the police.
-Ohana denied this and claimed he only told Azaria he would help him get a lawyer.
-The prosecution further claimed that Ohana lied when he said he thought that al-Sharif had a bomb, because he would not have moved so close to his body if that was the case.
+Ohana denied this, saying that he only told Azaria he would help him get a lawyer.
+The prosecution further stated that Ohana lied when he said he thought that al-Sharif had a bomb, because he would not have moved so close to his body if that was the case.

 Colonel Yariv Ben-Ezra, the commander of Hebron Brigades at the time of shooting, testified on 6 July that the shooting was unwarranted and that there were no explosives.

 On 11 July, a soldier present at the scene testified that he saw Azaria cock his gun and heard him say that al-Sharif deserved to die.